-Rhyl and Prestatyn may be enjoying a thoroughly modern makeover, but it’s still about fun and value-for-money.
-Generations of families still flock to the North Wales coast to enjoy good old-fashioned seaside holidays at their very best.
+Rhyl and Prestatyn may be enjoying a thoroughly modern makeover, but it is still all about fun and value-for-money.
+Generations of families flock to the North Wales coast to enjoy good old-fashioned seaside holidays at their very best.

 Rhyl and Prestatyn.
 The names go together like fish and chips, Punch and Judy, sea and sand, conjuring up visions of the traditional Great British seaside holiday in all its unabashed glory.

 The image is a bit of a cliché, really, but it’s true: this vibrant strip of North Wales coast still offers the best in all-out fun, value-for-money family holidays, in the great bucket-and-spade tradition.

 But that doesn’t mean they’re not constantly evolving.
 At Rhyl, the old funfair may have gone, but in 2013 it was replaced with the sophisticated £85m Ocean Plaza.
 Not to be outdone, Prestatyn has a big shopping park and superb four-mile beach and dunes.

 A family on Prestatyn seafront, North Wales

 Simon Townsend runs Rhyl Miniature Railway, one of the area’s most beloved attractions.
 He says:

 “There’s so much regeneration going on.
 There is the new pedestrian and cycle bridge across the harbour, so you are able to walk across to a sandy outcrop called Horton’s Nose, which is very scenic and has got interpretation panels and walking boards, with great views along the promenade."